normanzb/chuanr/README.md

 There are tons of input formatter out there but the reasons to recreate the wheel are:

-* None of existing masking lib supports "multiple patterns"
+* ~~None of existing masking lib both supports "multiple patterns" and "Regular Expression realtime match"~~ (Looks like FirstOpinion's formatter supports them since May 2014).
-* They either failed to work on certain platform (e.g mobile chrome) or do not correctly handling all the different type of inputs (e.g. paste or drag and drop text)
+* They either failed to work on certain platform (e.g mobile chrome) or do not correctly handling all the different type of inputs (e.g. paste or drag and drop text).
 * They do not allow you to use alphabet or digit as part of the format, for example, no matter what the user input I would like to prefix it with +86 since that is the telephone area code of my country.
+* They do not allow custom matching rules that blocks or matches certain input.

 #Feature

 * Multiple patterns, the formatting and masking changes according to the best matching pattern.
 * Negative patterns, allow you to prevent some of the inputs.
 Says, 123456 is definitely a fake telephone number, then you can make a negative pattern to prevent user from inputting that.
+* Negative regular expression pattern, use your most familiared regualr expression to filter out inputs.
 * Intuitive pattern syntax and error messages.
 * Positive and negative pattern.
 * Flexible pattern function to match specific characters.